Main Content Region

 • Medically prescribed wheeled devices for persons with disabilities are exempt from this policy.

-• California Vehicle Code exempts University Police officers who patrol on bicycles from this policy.
+• California Vehicle Code exempts University Police officers patrolling on bicycles or wheeled devices from this policy.